 4. If you can't do it forever, do you need to be doing it?

 Ask yourself this question.
 For me, if i'm tempted to try something new I ask myself "Could I keep this up forever?"
-What I've come to learn is what I can do forever is balance.
-Nourishing and honoring my body but still enjoying a sweet treat when I want it.
-Some days I rest, most days I move.
+What I've come to learn is what I can do forever is listen to my body.
 I listen to my body and trust that it knows what it wants.
 This takes time to do but it is such a cool thing when you get the hang of it.

 5. Be gentle with yourself and no it's okay that you're not perfect.